 There’s also the fact it is a city of over a half-million, with the Niagara Escarpment running right through it.
 This makes for more vistas, public space, infrastructure challenges and waterfalls.

 However, one thing I did not account for on launching in Hamilton: its amalgamation.

 Prior to 2001, Hamilton was 144 square kilometres, somewhat bounded by the harbour, the 403, a line between Rymal Road / Twenty Road, and Centennial Road.
 As part of the same “Common Sense Revolution” that abolished Metropolitan Toronto, Hamilton swallowed its five neighbours: Ancaster, Dundas, Flamborough, Glanbrook, and Stoney Creek.
 This made the area of the “city” balloon to 1,150 square kilometres, or 8 times its size.

 The thing with amalgamation: while Hamilton was mostly a built-up urban area in 2001, its neighbours were not.
 Even post-amalgamation, the urbanized part of Hamilton hasn’t spread like wildfire.
 Lands within the urban boundary still only account for 260 square kilometres (22.6%).

 Up until this point, this hasn’t been an issue for me.
-The city limits of Toronto and most of the Tri-City are mostly urbanized, making for obvious intersections between natural and built environments.
+The city limits of Toronto and most of the Tri-City are urbanized, making for obvious intersections between natural and built environments.
 But did I want to explore all the way out in Hamilton’s rural areas?

-I have decided no. That’s not really what I’m interested in.
+No. That’s not really what I’m interested in.
 Obviously, there’s no intersections with a built environment, and rural lands are challenging to explore given their vastness and lack of public space.